berkeley-doc-summarizer

 This will take the train standoff annotation files and reconstitute

 the real files using the XML data, writing to the output directory.
-Use eval instead of train
+Use eval

 to reconstitute the test set.